10 Best Powersports Shift Levers

 Installation and Setup Considerations

 Installing a new shift lever is usually a ten-minute job with basic hand tools, but the details matter.
 On dirt bikes, the lever must align with the footpeg and shift shaft spline so that the toe piece sits level with the top of the peg.
-If the lever sits too high, you will struggle to get under it with your boot; too low, and you risk hitting it on rocks or roots.
+If the lever sits too high, you will struggle to get under it with your boot; too low, and you risk catching it on rocks or roots.
 Most levers include splined hubs that allow micro-adjustment before you tighten the pinch bolt.

 Maintenance and Longevity